Wound Healing and Care

 - You have increased pain even though you are using pain medicine, or the pain radiates out beyond the wound area.

 - The area around the wound is getting more swollen.

 - There's an expanding area of redness around the wound or red streaks on the skin around the wound.

 - You see blood or pus draining from the wound.

-- You have signs of dehydration, such as peeing less, dark urine, dry mouth, or sunken eyes.
+- You have signs of dehydration, such as peeing less, dark pee, dry mouth, or sunken eyes.